 Welcome to Ask An Accountant, where we take your payroll and accounting queries and help you make sense of them.
 Whether you’re doing payroll for the first time or you’re a seasoned veteran, we’re here to make sure you never have to worry about something going over your head.

 So you’ve started a business and you’re setting up payroll for your first employee—congrats!
+You may want to check out our complete guide on setting up payroll while you're at it.
 However, you might have noticed that you need a Business Number (BN) to get started.
 But what is a Business Number?
 We talked to Knit People’s Senior Accounting Associate Guriqbal ‘Guri’ Singh to find out.

 According to the CRA, a BN is a “Numbering system used by the Canada Revenue Agency that simplifies and streamlines the way businesses deal with the federal government.
 It is based on the idea of one business, one number.”
 Put simply, it’s a unique, nine-digit number that the CRA assigns to your business as a tax ID.